Fellow-Consulting-AG/docapp-docs/docs/en/doc2/settings/index.md

 ---
-title: "Settings"
+title: "Customize DOC² to Your Company with These Settings"
-description: In this area you will find all the settings to customize DOC² to your company.
-From Global settings to all needed settings to process your documents.
+description: "Find all the settings you need to customize DOC² to your company, from global settings to document processing options.
+Improve your document management with DOC²."
-date: "2022-09-23"
+date: "2022-10-19"
 tags:
   - DOC²
   - Settings